sarahbland7/prism/README.md

 <details>
   <summary>
-  We can think of this file as relating RGB colors and names. *What's the nature of this relationship?
-Is it 1:1, 1:many, or many:many?*</summary>
+  We can think of this file as relating RGB colors and names. <b>What's the nature of this relationship?
+Is it 1:1, 1:many, or many:many?</b></summary>
   <p>
   It's a *many:many* relationship.
 If you look carefully at `colors.json`, you'll see several different `blue`s, and also several different names for